- For Current Students

 - Commencement and Graduation

-Because Cognitive Science is the fastest growing major on campus, new courses are often added to the curriculum lists.
-If students find a course that they believe would be relevant for their track of study, they should petition it via the process outlined below.
+Because Cognitive Science is one of the the fastest growing majors on campus, new courses are often added to the curriculum lists.
+Additionally, many cognitive science students use study abroad and/or transfer courses to fulfill Cognitive Science requirements.
+If a student finds a course that they believe would be relevant for their track of study, they should petition it via the process outlined below.